ntoll/ntoll.github.io/posts/aesthetic-approach.md

 problem is with our attention: the tragically ignorant or inappropriate way to engage with and pay attention to the world in a relentlessly quantitive manner (we've measured it, so it must be true!).
-For instance, focusing on the number of "likes" on social media post to indicate a meaningful social life, or counting calories as a proxy for healthy living, or coffee bean status as an important aspect of enjoying a drink with your loved one at breakfast.
+For instance, focusing on the number of "likes" on a social media post to indicate a meaningful social life, or counting calories as a proxy for healthy living, or coffee bean status as an important aspect of enjoying a drink with your loved one at breakfast.